What is Data Integrity?

 Make Data Integrity a Priority

 If you think your internal uses for your data aren’t critical enough to stress over data integrity, refer to the FDA’s Data Integrity Guidance Document which outlines compliance and the tole of data integrity for industries.
 It’s nothing to shake a stick at and it can be quite a bear to get in order if you haven’t put much thought into the process before.
+Verifying data integrity can be complicated, but it’s worth the effort.

 Data integrity as a process should be a priority for your business, no matter the size of your company.
 Having inaccurate data can have huge consequences for large and small businesses alike.

 Use this as a guide to audit your data and create a process that works for your company.
-If you need help taking this on, contact a Managed Service Provider with experience in data integrity, data audits, business intelligence, and cyber security.
+If you need help taking this on, contact a Managed Service Provider with experience in data integrity, data audits, business intelligence, and cybersecurity.

 Make sure your data is an asset and not a liability.